February is Children’s Dental Health Month but dental health presentations can take place anytime of the year.

 - A typical fluoride varnish application costs roughly $30 plus the cost of an office visit.

 - Fluoride varnish is safe.
 It adheres to teeth once it comes in contact with saliva and is precisely applied to the teeth.

 - Fluoride varnish is approved by the American Dental Association and the Federal Drug Administration.

 - Fluoride is an effective way to prevent cavities and tooth decay.
 Another safe and beneficial way to prevent decay is varnish (sealant).

 - Tooth decay often begins on the chewing surfaces of the back teeth.
 These surfaces have pits and grooves that trap plaque, bacteria, and bits of food.
 The pits and grooves are hard to keep clean, because toothbrush bristles cannot reach into them.

-- A dental sealant is a plastic material (resin) applied to the chewing surfaces of the back teeth.
+- A dental sealant is a tooth colored/white material applied to the chewing surfaces of the back teeth.
 The sealant material flows into the pits and grooves in the teeth.
 The sealant acts as a barrier, protecting enamel by sealing out plaque, bacteria, and food.

 Click here for more supporting evidence for school-based dental programs.